 Key Points

-A molar pregnancy is a tumor that develops in the uterus at the beginning of pregnancy.
+A molar pregnancy is a non-cancerous tumor that develops in the uterus at the beginning of pregnancy.

 If not treated, a molar pregnancy can be dangerous to a woman.
 It almost always ends in pregnancy loss.

-Call your provider right away if you have signs or symptoms of a molar pregnancy, like bleeding from the vagina or intense nausea and throwing up.
+Call your provider right away if you have bleeding from the vagina or intense nausea and throwing up.
+These can be signs and symptoms of a molar pregnancy.

 What is a molar pregnancy?